haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Here he is,” chuckled the old man, and then he spoke to the bird as if he were speaking to a child.

-“Where has tha’ been, tha’ cheeky little beggar?” he said.
+“Where has you been, you cheeky little beggar?” he said.

-“I’ve not seen thee before today.
+“I’ve not seen you before today.

-Has tha begun tha’ courtin’ this early in th’ season?
-Tha’rt too forrad.”
+Has tha begun you courting this early in the season? yourt too forrad.”

 The bird put his tiny head on one side and looked up at him with his soft bright eye which was like a black dewdrop.